What Is Folliculitis?

 - Rinse with warm water and use moisturizing lotion.

-Limit your use of oils and other greasy skin products.
-They can cause blockages and trap bacteria.
+Another way to avoid folliculitis is to limit your use of oils and other greasy skin products.
+These can cause blockages and trap bacteria.
 Other things you can do:

 - Dip into hot tubs only if you know for sure they are clean and well-maintained.